 The most recent generation, dubbed Millennials, are most often called “entitled” and “whiney” by those older — including my generation (who are now both more focused now and more grouchy).
 For years, I couldn’t go to a legal education conference without hearing about how entitled law school applicants and law students were.
 Law School Administrators would lament this fact and use these gatherings as a cathartic experience.
 There were entire sessions dedicated to it.
 Hiring Partners at National Association of Law Placement (NALP) conferences were more clear: “send us an entitled student and we will stop interviewing at your school” was a takeaway often expressed.
 More specifically, in visiting hiring partners on their home turf, they would often tell me which schools they has nixed because of violations of this first order.
 I can say firsthand that a number of highly qualified students at some of the most elite law schools in the world were kept out of the hiring equation because of demands they would make on others during the hiring process.
 This was a sensitive issue at a sensitive time, and it really hurt some.

-I’m here to (1) posit that we have moved past the entitlement to a new generation (and this is a very good thing) and to (2) offer some suggestions on how to not let the new stigma of this generation hurt those looking for jobs and law school acceptances.
+I’m here to (1) point out that we have moved past the entitlement to a new generation -- which experts have started Gen Z. (and this is a very good thing) and to (2) offer some suggestions on how to not let the new stigma of this generation hurt those looking law school acceptances, and soon legal careers.

 Enter Generation Neurotic.

-First, a quick few notes about Generation Neurotic (and all generations for that matter).
+First, a quick few notes about this generation (and all generations for that matter).
 We focus on the “do nots” way too often when we stigmatize.
 Those applying to law school, the vast majority of whom are 21-24 years old and represent my deepest association with this generation, are incredible skilled.
 Much more so than mine.
-They are energetic.
-They are, at least the overwhelming majority, NOT entitled.
-Indeed, they are both respectful and appreciative.
-Not a week has gone by in the past 4 years where I have not received a call, email or message from someone with the words “thank you” in them.
-This means a great deal to me and reflects so well on the next group of future lawyers.
+You are energetic.
+You are, at least the overwhelming majority, NOT entitled.
+Indeed, you are both respectful and appreciative.
+Not a week has gone by in the past 6 years where I have not received a call, email or message from someone with the words “thank you” in them -- indeed I am posting one of those today from a former client who coudn't get his LSAT up over 161 yet ended up at Northwestern and now his dream school.
+Appreciation relly pays off for you all, and you show it in so many ways.
+This means a great deal to me, and others, and reflects so well on the next group of future lawyers.
 And if you are going to have a stigma, I would happily argue that "neurotic" is much better than "entitled" or "lackluster" — and it probably exists for a reason.

 Which brings me to my second note; the anxiety is likely caused by the atmospheric conditions that many grew up with during the great recession.
 If you think about it, my generation was lackluster because we, for the first time, had the opportunity to drift for a bit longer.
 The vast majority were now going to college — we did not have to pick a vocation or profession until our mid 20's — and even then we could change it with much more ease.
 And more recently, the students that hiring partners complained incessantly as being entitled, they grew up in the go-go years and saw precisely what success could bring.
 They often simply wanted to succeed to the same extent that those before them had.